Best Schools in New Hampshire (2026)

 What is the top-ranked school in New Hampshire?

-The top-ranked school in New Hampshire on MySchoolScout is Freedom Elementary School in Freedom, with a composite score of 9.8/10.
+The top-ranked school in New Hampshire on MySchoolScout is Rye Elementary School in Rye, with a composite score of 9.6/10.

 How does MySchoolScout rate schools in New Hampshire?

 MySchoolScout rates schools using publicly available data from the NCES Common Core of Data and the New Hampshire Department of Education.
-Each school receives a 1-10 composite score based on four components: Academic Achievement, Student Growth, Equity, and School Environment.
+Each school receives a 1-10 composite score built from Student Growth, Poverty-Adjusted Academic Achievement, and School Environment — plus College Readiness for high schools.
+Weights vary by school level, and equity data is shown for context but not scored.

 Related reading